emmastrand/EmmaStrand_Notebook/_posts/2020-01-31-ITS2-Sequencing-Protocol.md

 6. Add 97 μl of master mix stock solution to each well.
 7. Add 3 μl of DNA sample (from the 10 μl dilution mix) to each well.
-8. Add 10 μl ultra pure water to one well per plate as a negative control.
+8. Add 3 μl ultra pure water to one well per plate as a negative control.
-9. Add 0.5 μl of each sample into one well as a mixture control.
+9. THIS IS NOT CLEAR _Add 0.5 μl of each sample into one well as a mixture control._
-10. Aliquot 100 μl reaction into 3 wells to run reaction in triplicate PCR (33 μl each).
+10. Set up each reaction in duplicate or triplicate for the PCR.
 11. Spin down plate.
-12. Run the following PCR program (this cycle program is specific to ITS2):
+12. Run the following PCR program (this cycle program is specific to ITS2 for this primer set):

 | Cycles | Time   | Temp |
 |--------|--------|------|